defactor-com/documentation/docs/resources/howto-pools-config.md

 ---
-title: Configuring a New Pools Instance
+title: Deploy a New Pools Instance
 sidebar_position: 2
 ---